By the HBK Customs Compliance Team | Updated June 2026

 Curated Co-Loaders

-HS Code Lock + CREATE MORE Optimization
+HS Code Lock + CREATE MORE Screening

 Pre-Alert Filing

-Taiwan’s precision is wasted if it sits in a Yard Lock.
-The LCL Taiwan machine parts advantage is not just a cheaper freight rate — it is a disciplined, document-tight, BOC-aware shipping protocol that protects your production schedule and your margin at the same time.
-That is the standard your Taiwanese supplier built into the part.
-It is the standard we build into the shipment.
+Taiwan’s precision is wasted the moment it sits in a Yard Lock.
+The real LCL Taiwan machine parts advantage was never just a cheaper freight line — it’s a disciplined, document-tight, BOC-aware protocol that defends your production schedule and your margin at the same time.

 - Sourcing High-Tech: Importing Electronics from Taiwan to the Philippines